alouetta/Fab_genome_assembly/Part_1_instructions.md

 cp -r /path/to/folder/long_reads/fastq_fail/barcode02 /path/to/my/Part_1/all_input_reads/fastq_fail/barcode02
 - Copy all of the reads from barcode 02 in fastq pass to our working directory cp -r /path/to/folder/long_reads/fastq_pass/barcode02 /path/to/my/Part_1/all_input_reads/fastq_pass/barcode02
-- Copy all of the Illumina shortreads from barcode 02 to our working directory cp -r /path/to/folder/short_reads/fastq/*s* /path/to/my/Part_1/all_input_reads/short_reads
+- Copy all of the Illumina short-reads from barcode 02 to our working directory cp -r /path/to/folder/short_reads/fastq/*s* /path/to/my/Part_1/all_input_reads/short_reads
 - Download the scripts folder from the github page and put it in the Part_1 folder using scp -r path/to/Downloads/scripts_part1 username@remote_host:/path/to/my/Project